kristyrobledo/VarReg-paper-code/readme.md

 This dataset is located within the `gamlss` package.
-CD4 is a type of white blood cell, and in this dataset, it has been measured in uninfected children born from HIV-1 infected women \[@Wade1994\].
+CD4 is a type of white blood cell, and in this dataset, it has been measured in uninfected children born from HIV-1 infected women.
 The dataset contains 609 measurements of CD4 cell counts and the child’s age at which the measurements were taken.

 ``` r
 data("CD4")